cjoudrey/graphql-schema-linter/README.md

 The above configuration assumes that you have either one `schema.graphql` file or multiple `.graphql` files that should be concatenated together and linted as a whole.

-If you have both client and server schema in the same project, you'll likely need to put multiple entries in the `lint-staged` object above - one for client and one for server.
-Something like:
+If your project has `.graphql` query files and `.graphql` schema files, you'll likely need multiple entries in the `lint-staged` object - one for queries and one for schema.
+For example:

 ```json
 {